mui/material-ui/docs/data/base/components/radio-button/radio-button.md

 <p class="description">Radio buttons enable the user to select one option from a set.</p>

 :::warning
-💡 The Base UI Radio Button component isn't implemented yet but it's planned!

-Upvote [this GitHub issue](https://github.com/mui/material-ui/issues/38038) if you want it to land faster!
+The Base UI Radio Button component isn't available yet, but you can upvote [this GitHub issue](https://github.com/mui/material-ui/issues/38038) to see it arrive sooner.
 :::